 Here is a brief list of conditions helped by THC.
 For more information on any of these specific ailments, please read the associated articles.

 Additional information on how cannabis affects your health can be found here.
 General benefits of THC include:

-As mentioned earlier, consuming THC will make you feel a bit different from your normal self.
+As mentioned earlier, consuming THC will make you feel a bit different from your usual self.
 There a handful of side effects that might accompany THC.
-It’s important to note that not everyone has these side effects and you may not experience all of them at once.
+It’s important to note that not everyone has these side effects, and you may not experience all of them at once.
 Many of the side effects listed are strain-dependent.

 You can use a tool like Leafly to find strains without side effects that you want to avoid.
 For many, the pleasant effects of cannabis outweigh any negatives.

 You may experience the following for up to 3 hours after inhaling.
 These do not continue once the THC has worn off.